flagbug/Lager/Readme.md

 **Dont forget to shutdown Akavache properly!**

+## NET45, WP8, WinRT

+`SettingsStorage` implements the `INotifyPropertyChanged` interface, just use normal XAML-Bindings to bind the settings to your UI

 ## Xamarin.Android

 Since the Android preferences API is a nightmare to use, Lager has a useful function called `BindToSetting`.